addyosmani/backbone-fundamentals/backbone-fundamentals.md

         equal(viewElt.length > 0, true);

-        // Make sure that QUnit knows we can continue start();
+        // Ensure QUnit knows we can continue start();
     }, 1000, 'Expected DOM Elt to exist');

-    // Hint: How would you trigger the view, via a DOM Event, to toggle the 'done' status.
+    // Trigget the view to toggle the 'done' status on an item or items
-    // (See todos.js line 70, where the events hash is defined.)

     $('#todoList li input.check').click();

-    equal( this.todoView.model.get('done'), true );
+    // Check the done status for the model is true equal( this.todoView.model.get('done'), true );
 });
 ```